Saraz-Git/employee-tracker/README.md

 * Walkthrough video demonstrating the functionality of the application.

-* The URL of the GitHub repository.
+* The URL of the GitHub repository: https://github.com/Saraz-Git/employee-tracker